rizac/eGSIM/egsim/management/commands/README.md

 ## egsim commands readme

-This directory contains Django custom management commands for the eGSIM application.
+This directory contains Django custom management commands for the eGSIM application, in most cases for initializing and populating the eGSIM database.
 Django will register a manage.py command for each Python module in this directory ("management/commands") whose name doesn't begin with an underscore.